Top of the Foot Pain:

 - Orthotics for a bone spur on the top of the foot greatly realign the bone structure of your foot.

-- The real goal of orthotics is to take the pressure off your bones in your joints, which lead to arthritis.
-The goal is then to switch this pressure on to your muscles which rather than getting arthritis, they simply get stronger and more powerful.
+- The real goal of orthotics is to pressure the bones in your joints, leading to arthritis.
+The goal is to switch this pressure on to your muscles which, rather than getting arthritis, simply get stronger.

-- Orthotics strive to give you a good healthy functional foot without taking any medications or getting any surgery.
+- Orthotics strive to give you a good healthy, functional foot without taking any medications or getting surgery.

 6)Lacing pattern as seen above.

 - Skip the laces in the middle of the shoe.